kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ### kube-scheduler

-The scheduler plugin needs to implement several extension points.
+The scheduler plugin for ResourceClaims ("claim plugin" in this section) needs to implement several extension points.
 It handles communication with a resource driver through the apiserver.
 The [volume binder plugin](https://github.com/kubernetes/kubernetes/tree/master/pkg/scheduler/framework/plugins/volumebinding)